YES SOLUTIONS LIMITED TERMS AND CONDITIONS OF SALE

 7. YOUR RIGHTS TO END THE CONTRACT

 7.1 Exercising your right to change your mind (Consumer Contracts Regulations 2013).
-You are entitled to cancel the contract pursuant to Part 3 of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 at any time within the first 14 days of the contract start date (being the date on which your order is accepted by us online and by Our acceptance of your express consent of this contract start date).
-Should you wish to terminate the contract in accordance with this clause, you can do so by contacting our customer services team in any of the ways set out in clause 8.1.
+You are entitled to cancel the contract pursuant to Part 3 of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 at any time within the first 14 days of the contract start date (being the date on which your goods are received by you and by Our acceptance of your express consent of this contract start date).
+Should you wish to terminate the contract in accordance with this clause, you can do so by contacting our customer services team in any of the ways set out in clause 8.1

 7.2 Ending the contract because of something we have done or are going to do.
 If you are ending a contract for a reason set out in clauses 7.2.1 to 7.2.3 below the contract will end immediately and we will refund you in full for any goods which have not been supplied.
 The reasons are:

 7.2.1 we have told you about an error in the price or description of the goods you have ordered and you do not wish to proceed;

 7.2.2 there is a risk that supply of the goods may be significantly delayed because of events outside our control; or